-Correcting incorrect personal data
+Correcting inaccurate personal information

-I want to change my personal information
+I want to update my personal information

 - parents